dwang53/WaxLakeDelta_openTelemac_model/README.md

 ## Features
 - **Hydrodynamic Simulation**: Utilizes Telemac2D to model water flow dynamics.
 - **Sediment Transport**: Employs GAIA for simulating erosion and deposition processes.
+- **Implementations**: This model implemented De Leeuw et al. (2020) entrainment relation in two different ways: one is to replace the coheisive entrainment relation
 - **Delta Evolution**: Models the long-term evolution of river deltas under different scenarios.
 - **Environmental Impact Assessment**: Assesses the impact of human activities and climate change on delta morphology.